scoulomb/myDNS/wip.md

 - v0: spec.ipv4 is not an array, as we will allow only a 1-1 mapping => multi pillars (allowed it as evolution and + views, ask more details)
 - prx comment in [proposal](4-Analysis/4-private-proposal.md)

-- fix k8s doc in [source ip](2-advanced-bind/1-bind-in-docker-and-kubernetes/2-understand-source-ip-in-k8s.md#doc-typo)
+- fix k8s doc in [source ip](2-advanced-bind/1-bind-in-docker-and-kubernetes/2-understand-source-ip-in-k8s.md#doc-typo) -> skip

 ### DONE